kn1g/ReutersAPI-ShinyApp/README.md

      devtools::install_github("fcocquemas/RDataStream")
      ```

 If you have R you can copy paste the packges.
-In RStudio yust press the RUN APP button.
+In RStudio just press the RUN APP button.
 In R type shiny::runApp()

 ## How to